brandono7/DSA4264_Geospatial/Report.md

 <img src="images/example_bus_line_score.png" alt="E.g. example busline scores csv" width="100%">

 For each bus route, we see the median distances to the different MRT/LRT lines.
-The 'nearest_mrt' column refers to the median distance to any MRT stations regardless of MRT/LRT line and we use that as our most important metric in determining which bus routes should be made redundant.
+The 'nearest_mrt_lrt' column refers to the median distance to any MRT/LRT stations regardless of MRT/LRT line and we use that as our most important metric in determining which bus routes should be made redundant.
 We did not make use of the other median distances to different train lines as this was not as precise in determining parallelism.

 There might be outliers that our distance-based algorithm (i.e. trunk routes) will not pick up and hence we conduct a further analysis visually to confirm that the bus routes with the one of the shortest median distances from each bus stop is redundant.
 This further analysis will also help us to check for the aforementioned possible issue that we might encounter in using euclidean distance metric.